jridgewell/Unlock/README.md

 ## Description

 Unlock will allow the system to unlock and mount CoreStorage encrypted volumes during boot (and before a User logs in).
-In other words, this allows you to log in as a User whose user directory is on an encrypted secondary volumes without any problems.
+In other words, this allows you to log in as a User whose home directory is on an encrypted secondary volume without any problems.

 ## Install